 Sausage, Veggie and Two-Cheese Melt

-Crumbled Italian sausage, mushrooms, sautéed spinach, tomato, provolone and gorgonzola cheese combine on a French-style round roll for a satisfying hand-held dinner.
+For this sandwich, we combined crumbled Italian sausage, mushrooms, sautéed spinach, fresh tomato, provolone, and gorgonzola cheese on a hollowed-out French-style sandwich roll.

 - 1 lb Italian sausage, removed from the casings

 - 1 cup onion, chopped